rlaboiss/center-on-new-viewbox/README.md

 ## Usage

-Just select the menu item Document → Set A4 viewport.
+Just select the menu item Extensions → Document → Set A4 viewport.
 Either portrait or landscape orientation can be chosen.

 ## Limitations